camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 }
 ```

-Run the program.
+5. Run the program.

 ```bash
 go run main.go
 ```

-You should see similar output:
+You should see a similar output:

 ```
 Broker 0.0.0.0 : 26501